weshenderson/weshenderson.github.io/docs/resume.md

 Salesforce &nbsp;**\|**&nbsp; November 2019-Present

+**Lead Systems Engineer**
+* Mentored junior team members.
+* Led a small team on our ‘Bring Your Own Key’ (BYOK) initiative; this product allowed customers to fully own the keys their databases were encrypted with and represented $6 million in additional revenue for Pardot.
+* Helped to identify and deploy cost saving measures in our public cloud infrastructure, representing a savings of $3 million dollars annually.
+* Led multiple teams across multiple business units in order to meet deployment deadlines.
+* Built a pipeline for bespoke tooling for the SRE team, allowing tools to be created and shared widely while circumventing common pitfalls around such tooling, e.g. tribial knowledge.
+* Built a CLI tool to rapidly manage asynchronous jobs, greatly decreasing response time while increasing visibility.

 TrueAbility &nbsp;**\|**&nbsp; December 2017-November 2019

+**Systems Engineer**
+* Helped many top companies build, deploy, and grade their performance based assessments.
+* Acted as a consultant on exam creation and deployment.
+* Contributed to the underlying codebase as needed.

 Rackspace Hosting &nbsp;**\|**&nbsp; March 2017-December 2017

+**DevOps Engineer**
+* Architect and deploy scalable cloud solutions for customers in an AWS ecosystem via CloudFormation.
+* Educate customers on distributed computing principles and CI/CD solutions.
+* Design for customers’ regulatory requirements (e.g. PCI, HIPPA, etc).
+* Collaborate with team members via GitHub.
+* Wrote a Python framework to automate the build process.
+* Wrote custom tooling in Bash and Python.
+* Active contributor to the internal Rackspace wiki.
+* Fanatical support in everything I do.

 <mark>Education</mark>
 ---
 ---

+Northwest Vista College &nbsp;**\|**&nbsp; January 2010-May 2012
 * Associate of Applied Science in Computer Forensics with a 4.0 GPA
 * Marketable Skills Achievement Award: Linux RHCT
 * Marketable Skills Achievement Award: Information Security & Assurance